owlcoding/LoremIpsum-Swift/README.md

 # LoremIpsum-Swift
 LoremIpsum String generator for Swift

-## Instalation
+## Installation

 ### Swift Package Manager
-Add the following package to your dependecies: `https://github.com/owlcoding/LoremIpsum-Swift/`
+Add the following package to your dependencies: `https://github.com/owlcoding/LoremIpsum-Swift/`

 ## How does it work?
 The main API is exposed as static method on `String` extension: